stellar-deprecated/starlight/specifications/sep-payment-channel-transactions.md

 2. I and R build the bump transaction B_i.
 3. Increment i.
 4. Sign and exchange a closing transaction C_i.
-5. Sign and exchange a closing transaction P_i, with disbursements matching the most recent agreed state.
+5. Sign and exchange payment transactions P_{i,a}, with disbursements matching the most recent agreed state.
 6. Sign and exchange a declaration transaction D_i.
 7. I and R sign and exchange signatures for bump transaction B_i.
 8. I or R submit B_i.